-Discovery Education Streaming
+Discovery Education

 An online digital video-on-demand service brought to you by Discovery Education.
 You have access to over 4,000 videos to enhance your curriculum complete with teacher's guides, blackline masters and correlations to standards.
+Discovery Education is available in Classlink.